powsybl/powsybl-core/docs/tutorials/iidm/howto-extend-postprocessor.md

-﻿# How to create a new import post processor Implementing an import post processor allows the execution of custom operations on imported network data.
+﻿# How to create a new import post processor ImportPostProcessor is an interface which allows to process a loaded network.

 In order to create a new post processor:
 1. Create a new maven project and add all the required dependencies.
 2. Implement the `com.powsybl.iidm.import_.ImportPostProcessor` interface.
 3. Compile your project, add the jar to your powsybl installation, and add the new post processor to the configuration file.

-In the following sections we will see how, following these steps, you can implemen
+In the following sections we will see how, following these steps, its possible to increase loads active power of an imported network.

 ## Maven dependencies